settings icon

 Answer

-The debate rages over whether “the rock” on which Christ will build His church is Peter, or Peter’s confession that Jesus is “the Christ, the Son of the Living God” (Matthew 16:16).
-In all honesty, there is no way for us to be 100% sure which view is correct.
-The grammatical construction allows for either view.
-The first view is that Jesus was declaring that Peter would be the “rock” on which He would build His church.
+One view is that Jesus was declaring that Peter would be the “rock” on which He would build His church.
 Jesus appears to be using a play on words.
-“You are Peter (petros) and on this rock (petra) I will build my church.”
-Since Peter’s name means rock, and Jesus is going to build His church on a rock – it appears that Christ is linking the two together.
-God used Peter greatly in the foundation of the church.
-It was Peter who first proclaimed the Gospel on the day of Pentecost (Acts 2:14-47).
-Peter was also the first to take the Gospel to the Gentiles (Acts 10:1-48).
+“You are Peter [petros] and on this rock [petra] I will build my church.”
+Since Peter’s name means “rock,” and Jesus is going to build His church on a rock, it appears that Christ means to link Peter with the founding of the church.
+It’s true that God used Peter greatly in the foundation of the church.
+It was Peter who first proclaimed the gospel on the day of Pentecost (Acts 2:14–47).
+Peter was also the first to take the gospel to the Gentiles (Acts 10:1–48).
 In a sense, Peter was the rock “foundation” of the church.

-The Roman Catholic Church uses the argument that Peter is the rock to which Jesus referred as evidence that it is the one true church.
-As we have seen, Peter’s being the rock is not the only valid interpretation of this verse.
-Even if Peter is the rock in Matthew 16:18, this is meaningless in giving the Roman Catholic Church any authority.
+The Roman Catholic Church argues that Peter is the rock upon which Jesus built His church, confers upon Peter the title of pope, and claims to be the one true church.
+As we have seen, however, identifying the rock as Peter is not the only valid interpretation of Matthew 16:18.
+Even if Peter is the rock upon which Jesus promised to build His church, it does not give the Roman Catholic Church any authority.
 Scripture nowhere records Peter being in Rome.
 Scripture nowhere describes Peter as being supreme over the other apostles.
-The New Testament does not describe Peter as being the “all authoritative leader” of the early Christian church.
-Peter was not the first pope, and Peter did not start the Roman Catholic Church.
+The New Testament does not describe Peter as being the all-authoritative leader of the early church.
 The origin of the Catholic Church is not in the teachings of Peter or any other apostle.
-If Peter truly was the founder of the Roman Catholic Church, it would be in full agreement with what Peter taught (Acts chapter 2, 1 Peter, 2 Peter).
+If Peter truly was the founder of the Roman Catholic Church, it would be in full agreement with what Peter taught (Acts 2, 1 Peter, 2 Peter).

 Return to: